Burial at sea: Catholicism

-Officially, the Roman Catholic Church prefers normal casket burials over cremations, but does allow for burials at sea of whole or cremated remains.
+Officially, the Roman Catholic Church prefers casket burials over cremations, but does allow for burials at sea of whole or cremated remains.
 The Church defines burial at sea as sinking remains in a worthy container to the sea bottom and final resting place.
 Burial at sea in a casket or in an urn is acceptable and not prohibited, but viewed as not preferable and should not be commonplace.
-Cremated remains are subject to the condition that the ashes are entombed in an mausoleum urn niche, columbarium, or buried on land or sea.
+Cremated remains are subject to the condition that the ashes are entombed in a mausoleum urn niche, columbarium, or buried on land or sea.
 Catholics believe it is not proper to scatter or pour the cremated remains over the sea, water, or on the land.
 According to the Roman Catholic Church this action does not give due respect to the remains of the deceased, nor does it allow for the closure, healing of family and friends, and prayers for the deceased.
 Likewise they see that the custom of housing the remains with family or friends and not placing the deceased in the ground does not offer loved ones a specific and sacred place to visit the deceased's remains.
 Visiting the deceased in a holy place provides believers with a space to offer prayers, commune with those who have gone before them in faith, and reminds them to await the resurrection of their own bodies.
 For burials at sea, the committal prayer number 406§4 is used in the funeral liturgy.

 Eastern Orthodoxy

 At Orthodox funerals, there is normally an open casket at the ceremony.
-At the grave site, there is a short prayer, after which attendants to place flowers on the casket.
+At the grave site, there is a short prayer, after which attendants move to place flowers on the casket.
 A memorial service is typically held on the Sunday closest to the 40th day after death.
 Cremation is not approved, as bodies are sought to be preserved in burial as much as is feasible, for preparation of the general resurrection of the dead at the Second Advent.